 Hawaii is the only state that depends so heavily on petroleum for its energy needs.
-Whereas less than 1% of electricity in the nation is generated using oil, in 2013 Hawaii relied on oil for 70% and on coal for 14% of its electricity generation.1
+Whereas less than 1% of electricity in the nation is generated using oil.
+In 2014, Hawaii relied on oil for 67.9% and on coal for 14.8% of its electricity generation.1

-Hawaii's electricity prices are three times higher than the U.S. average.23
+Hawaii's electricity prices are almost two times higher than the U.S. average.^{2,3}

-Although Hawaii's electricity production and costs are still heavily reliant on oil, energy efficiency and renewable energy have been increasing4 in all counties.
+Although Hawaii's electricity production and costs are still heavily reliant on oil, renewable energy has been increasing4 in all counties.